bheilbrun/logseq-chat/README.md

 The results of the two searches are combined using [Reciprocal Rank Fusion](https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf).

 Changed files are re-indexed in the background.
 This allows the tool to have access to recent changes without restarting.
+The downside is that it costs money (tokens) while it's running and notes are changing.

+Similarity search is provided by [sqlite-vec](https://alexgarcia.xyz/sqlite-vec/).
+BM25 support is hand-crafted.

+Embeddings are generated using OpenAI or Voyage AI.
+The latter has better quality and takes up less space.
+That said, the difference is likely not noticeable.

+Chat is powered by OpenAI or Anthropic.
+The prompts aren't optimized for Anthropic Claude yet.

-This is a toy project powered by some LangChain calls and my own hackery.
+In summary, this is a toy project powered by some LangChain calls and my own hackery.
 Still, I've found it useful.

 ## Example